kirkbushell/eloquence/README.md

 when setting up your fields and tables in your database schema migrations.
 This is a good thing - snake_case of field names is the defacto standard within the Laravel community :)

-## UUIDs

-Eloquence comes bundled with UUID capabilities that you can use in your models.

-Simply include the Uuid trait:

-    use Eloquence\Behaviours\Uuid;

-And then disable auto incrementing ids:

-    public $incrementing = false;

-This will turn off id auto-incrementing in your model, and instead automatically generate a UUID4 value for your id field.
-One benefit of this is that you can actually know the id of your record BEFORE it's saved!

-You must ensure that your id column is setup to handle UUID values.
-This can be done by creating a migration with the following
-properties:

-    $table->char('id', $length = 36)->index();

-It's important to note that you should do your research before using UUID functionality and whether it works for you.
-UUID field searches are much slower than indexed integer fields (such as autoincrement id fields).

-### Custom UUIDs

-Should you need a custom UUID solution (aka, maybe you don't want to use a UUID4 id), you can simply define the value you wish on the id field.
-The UUID model trait will not set the id if it has already been defined.
-In this use-case however, it's probably no good to use the Uuid trait, as it's practically useless in this scenario.

 ## Behaviours

 Eloquence comes with a system for setting up behaviours, which are really just small libraries that you can use with your Eloquent models.